maosan132/Enumerable/README.md

 # Enumerable methods rebuild

-This project goal was to rebuild some Ruby's built-in Enumerables methods, each, each_with_index, select, any?, all?, none? count, map and inject.
+> This project goal was to rebuild some Ruby's built-in Enumerables methods, each, each_with_index, select, any?, all?, none? count, map and inject.

-> One paragraph statement about the project.

 ## Built With